OPENDAP/bes/README.md

 Include and Exclude parameters, use the supplied besregtest program.
 Simply run besregtest to discover its usage.

-### Installing a handler/module
+### Installing a custom handler/module

-Once you have this configuration done you will need to build and install at least one data handler.
-I'll use the netcdf handler as an example.
+By default, The BES for Hyrax comes with a suite of handlers that read a number of data formats.
+However, you can install custom handlers that are not distributed by default.
+I'll use the SQL handler as an example.

-Get the netcdf handler source code from [http://www.opendap.org/download/], making sure that the version supports Hyrax (anything past 3.7.0 should).
+Get the SQL  handler source code from http://github.com/opendap/, making sure that the version supports Hyrax.
 Expand the tar.gz file and follow the instructions with the following caveat:
 If you have installed the BES using a prefix other than /usr/local (the default), make sure that the correct bes-config is being run.
 If you are having problems compiling or linking the handler, try using not only